 * Sharp utility knife

-* Dinner size folk (
+* Dinner size folk (not the salad folk)

 * Cutting board